Frequently asked questions

 Can I lay conduit above ground?

-As long as you use the 7mm black UV safe conduit, yes.
+As long as you use the 7mm black UV safe conduit and it is attached to a solid structure, yes.
 Conduit above ground is best clipped on solid walls rather than flimsy fences.
 You don’t really want the wind blowing your fence down and taking your conduit with it, We’ve seen the black UV safe conduit used to get the service along terraced cottages.
+You can’t just lay the conduit on the ground surface!

 How do I get the conduit through paving and concrete paths?